noumanyosuf/Multithreaded_Based_Solution_Mandelbrot-/README.md

 with z_0=C, where points C in the complex plane for which the orbit of z_n does not tend to infinity are in the set.
 Setting z_0 equal to any point in the set that is not a periodic point gives the same result.
 The Mandelbrot set was originally called a mu molecule by Mandelbrot.
 J. Hubbard and A. Douady proved that the Mandelbrot set is connected.

-Please check https://mathworld.wolfram.com/MandelbrotSet.html for more information.
+Please check https://mathworld.wolfram.com/MandelbrotSet.html and https://www.youtube.com/watch?v=6IWXkV82oyY for more information.